ProcessorMicro/bash-functions/README.md

 ### <a id="mkscript">MKSCRIPT</a>

-The script MKSCRIPT will create the beginning lines recommended for a parent script and will set execute permission on the created script.
+The script MKSCRIPT creates a script file containing the  lines recommended for a parent script.
+It also sets execute permission on the created script.
 Try the following examples:

 ```bash